“Knowing your numbers is an important part of keeping

 Know Your NumbersWhat is the association between menopause and cardiovascular disease (heart disease and stroke)?

-In What Is Menopause: The Menopause Transition – Postmenopause: Heart Disease the (Australian) Jean Hailes for Women’s Health note:
+In What Is Menopause: Perimenopause, Menopause and Postmenopause – Postmenopause: Heart Health the (Australian) Jean Hailes for Women’s Health note:

 “Before menopause, women have a lower risk of heart disease than men.
 However, as women age and their oestrogen levels fall, their risk of cardiovascular disease increases.
 Heart disease is one of the leading cause of death for Australian women.
 Heart disease also claims three times as many lives as breast cancer”.3